atharva-gadekar/Overleaf-Templates-IIITA/README.md

 - Ensure that the template is relevant to academic or research purposes.
 - Include a brief description of the template and its intended use in the pull request.
+- Enable link sharing on the template and add the view link in the template previews table.

 Let's collaborate to make this repository a valuable resource for all IIIT Allahabad students!